zzzace2000/FIDO-saliency/README.md

-# Explaining Image Classifiers by Adaptive Dropout and Generative In-filling
+# Explaining Image Classifiers by Counterfactual Generation

 [ArXiv](https://arxiv.org/abs/1807.08024) | [BibTex](#citing)

 This is the code for reproducing the paper result.
 We show that using generative model could help explain neural network compared to other heuristics approach.

 ## Run
 0. Requirements: